-Accordingly, in order to enable the options exchanges and the NASD to determine whether options holders have made their final exercise decisions no later than the prescribed Exercise Cut-Off Time and not on the basis of market developments occurring after the Exercise Cut-Off Time, the NASD proposes to amend Section 63 of the Practice Code to provide for an exercise advice procedure.
-Specifically, the proposed rule change will alter the existing exercise instruction procedures by requiring the final exercise decisions also be submitted to the relevant options exchange(s) trading a particular equity option.
-The clearing members will still be responsible for delivering exercise notices to OCC, however, the proposed rule change will allow the NASD, in conjunction with the options exchanges, to accurately document when each exercise instruction was received by a member or clearing member or delivered by a clearing member to OCC.8 The Exercise Cut-Off Time will still be 5:30 p.m.
-(E.S.T.) on the business day immediately prior to the expiration date.
+Practice Code to provide for an exercise advice procedure.
+Specifically, the proposed rule change will alter the existing exercise instruction procedures by requiring that final exercise decisions also be submitted to the relevant options exchange(s) trading a particular equity option.
+The clearing members will still be responsible for delivering exercise notices to OCC, however, the proposed rule change will allow the NASD, in conjunction with the options exchanges, to accurately document when each exercise instruction was received by a member or clearing member or delivered by a clearing member to OCC.5 The Exercise Cut-Off Time will still be 5:30 p.m.
+E.S.T. on the business day immediately prior to the expiration date.

-In particular, under the proposal, there will be two means of exercising an expiring equity option: (1) Take no action and allow exercise determinations to be made in accordance with OCC Rule 805; 9 or (2) members may submit a contrary exercise advice (i.e., a notice committing an option holder either to exercise an option that would not otherwise be exercised automatically pursuant to OCC Rule 805, or not to exercise an option that otherwise would be exercised automatically pursuant to OCC Rule 805) ("Contrary Exercise Advice").
-A Contrary Exercise Advice will be submitted by NASD members: (1) to a place designated for that purpose by any national options exchange of which they are a member and where the particular equity option is listed; (2) to a place designated for that purpose by any national options exchange that lists and trades that equity option via a member of such exchange if the member is not a member of such exchange; (3) to any national options exchange of which they are a member and where the equity option is listed via OCC in a form prescribed by OCC; 10 or (4) to any national options exchange where the equity option is listed via OCC in a form prescribed by OCC, provided the member is a member of OCC.
-In those instances where OCC Rule 805 has been waived by OCC,11 the proposal provides that a Contrary Exercise Advice must be submitted prior to the Exercise Cut-Off Time by members wanting to exercise an option that would not have been automatically exercised, or not to exercise an option that would have been automatically exercised, had OCC's exercise-byexception procedure been in effect.12 The applicable underlying security price in such instances will be as described in OCC Rule 805(1), which is normally the last sale price in the primary market for the underlying security.
+In particular, under the proposal, there will be two means of exercising an expiring equity option: (1) Take no action and allow exercise determinations to be made in accordance with OCC Rule 805; 6 or (2) members may submit a contrary exercise advice (i.e., a notice committing an option holder either to exercise an option that would not otherwise be exercised automatically pursuant to OCC Rule 805, or not to exercise an option that otherwise would be exercised automatically pursuant to OCC Rule 805) ("Contrary Exercise Advice").
+A Contrary Exercise Advice will be submitted by NASD members either: (1) To a place designated for that purpose by any national options exchange of which they are a member and where the particular equity option is listed; (2) to a place designated for that purpose by any national options exchange that lists and trades that equity option via a member of such exchange if the member is not a member of such exchange; (3) to any national options exchange of which they are a member and where the equity option is listed via OCC in a form prescribed by OCC; 7 or (4) to any national options exchange where the equity option is listed via OCC in a form prescribed by OCC, provided the member is a member of OCC.
+In those instances where OCC Rule 805 has been waived by OCC,8 the proposal provides that a Contrary Exercise Advice must be submitted prior to the Exercise Cut-Off Time by members wanting to exercise an option that would not have been automatically exercised, or not to exercise an option that would have been automatically exercised, had OCC's exercise-byexception procedure been in effect.9 The applicable underlying security price in such instances will be as described in OCC Rule 805(1), which is normally the last sale price in the primary market for the underlying security.

 The proposal also requires that members maintaining proprietary or public customer positions in expiring options take necessary steps to ensure that final exercise decisions are properly indicated to the relevant national options exchange with respect to such positions.
-In addition, the proposal provides that members who have accepted the responsibility of indicating final exercise decisions on behalf of another member also shall take necessary steps to ensure that such decisions are properly indicated to the relevant national options exchange.
-In this regard, the proposal also provides that members may establish an internal processing cut-off time prior to 5:30 p.m.
-(E.S.T.), at which time the member will no longer accept final exercise decisions from its customers in expiring options.
+In addition, the proposal provides that members who have accepted the responsibility to indicate final exercise decisions on behalf of another member also shall take necessary steps to ensure that such decisions are properly indicated to the relevant national options exchange.
+In this connection, the proposal also provides that members may establish an internal processing cut-off time prior to 5:30 p.m.
+E.S.T., at which time the member will no longer accept final exercise decisions from its customers in expiring options.